gerardroche/sublime-sesame/README.md

-# Sesame - A command palette for projects
+# Sesame - Command palette for projects

 Sesame is a command palette for projects.
 It provides commands to open, add, switch, and remove your projects.